seetaresearch/dragon/docs/api/python/tensorflow.rst

   : Concatenate the values along the given axis.

   `constant(...) <tensorflow/constant.html>`_
-  : Return a tensor taking the value content.
+  : Return a tensor initialized from the value.

   `device(...) <tensorflow/device.html>`_
   : Context-manager to nest the the device spec.